kidchenko/dotnetthailand.github.io/README.md

 See [CONTRIBUTING](./CONTRIBUTING.md).

 ## How to run this project locally
-- Install `Yarn` and `Gatsby` as a global tool.
+- Install `Yarn`.
 - Clone the repository to your local machine.
 - CD to the root of project folder.
 - Install all dependencies.

+## Running on localhost

+- To install the dependencies you need to run:

 ```
 $ yarn
 ```
-- Run a project and enable hot-reload.
+- If is the first time you are installing the dependencies it may take few minutes, get a coffee and relax ;)
+- To run the project with hot-reload enabled you can.
 ```
 yarn start
 ```